Class66/SemafoR/README.md

 - **The steering application** - it's the main program responsible for steering semaphores via Arduino.
 It's based on Johnny-Five platform.

-- **The user interface (UI) application** - it's a visual user interface that makes it easier to control semaphores through the browser.
+- **The user interface application** - it's a visual user interface that makes it easier to control semaphores through the browser.

-## THE STEERING APPLICATION - How to run

 ## How to run the steering application for the first time